joeriexelmans/statebuddy/docs/syntax.md

 ![orthogonal regions in statebuddy](./orthogonal_regions.png)

+The fact that the regions (= OR-states) have an AND-state parent, is what makes them orthogonal.

-This notation is once again similar to what we encounter in Statecharts literature, where we typically see something like this:
+In Statecharts literature, we would instead see something like this:

 ![classic statechart syntax of orthogonal regions](./classic_syntax.png)

+Although stylish, StateBuddy does not use dashed lines because they would be cumbersome to work with, both for the user, and for the parser.

 ## Implicit root-state